danlliu/thisisallmadeup/README.md

 - `someone send help`: set the figment's reality value to 1 and remove the figment from Reality (end execution)
-- `i'm Learning`: two registers move towards the bliss of Nonexistence. adds one to the value of both registers specified by the Table of Nonexistence. if the instruction is along the diagonal of the Table, the value of that register is increased by 2
+- `i'm Learning`: two registers move towards the bliss of Nonexistence. adds one to the value of both registers specified by the Table of Nonexistence. if the instruction is along the diagonal of the Table, the value of that register is increased by 1
-- `i'm Struggling`: a struggle for power between two registers. adds one to the value of the first register specified and subtracts one from the value of the second register specified. if the instruction is along the diagonal of the Table, the value of that register is unchanged
+- `i'm Struggling`: a struggle for power between two registers. adds one to the value of the first register specified and subtracts one from the value of the second register specified. if the instruction is along the diagonal of the Table, the value of that register is decreased by 1.
 - `nO`: warps the first register into Nonexistence (sets it to 0), and forces the second register to transcend Reality, changing its value into its additive inverse
 - `ugh...h`: channels the inner frustration of Reality into the first register (sets the first register to the number